-We, together with other firearms manufacturers and certain related organizations, are a co-defendant in various legal proceedings involving product liability claims and are aware of other product liability claims, including allegations of defective product design, manufacturing, negligent marketing, and/or distribution of firearms leading to personal injury, including wrongful death.
+We, together with other related organizations, are a defendant in various legal proceedings involving product liability claims and are aware of other product liability claims, including allegations of defective product design and manufacturing leading to claims of personal injury.
 The lawsuits and claims are based principally on the theory of "strict liability," but also may be based on negligence, breach of warranty, and other legal theories.
 In many of the lawsuits, punitive damages, as well as compensatory damages, are demanded.
 Aggregate claimed amounts currently exceed product liability accruals and, if applicable, insurance coverage.
 We believe that, in every case, the various allegations as described above are unfounded, and, in addition, that any accident and any results from them were due to negligence or misuse of the firearm by the claimant or a third party and that there should be no recovery against us.